seL4/l4v/docs/setup.md

 `ssh` make sure to use the `ssh://` protocol explicitly as above instead of just `git@github.com`, because the short form seems to confuse `repo`.

+If you are looking to use the proofs for a specific release version of seL4, use the `-m` option to select the corresponding manifest file in the [verification-manifest] repository.

 [repo]: https://gerrit.googlesource.com/git-repo/+/HEAD/README.md
 [verification-manifest]: https://github.com/seL4/verification-manifest